skywalker007-cpu/533-QuizzingPackage/README.md

 ### `Question`

-- **Description**: This class represents a question in the quiz, and data format is following a dictionary format, which is that the question's id is the key, and some subkeys that are having corresponding values such as question text and corresponding correct answer, score, and type of the question.
+- **Description**: This class represents a question in the quiz, and data format is following a dictionary format, which the values are question id, question text, correct answer, score, and type of the question with corresponding key.

 #### Included Variables